abarker/pytest-helper/doc/sphinx_docs/index.rst

 The pytest-helper package allows modules, both inside and outside of packages, to be made self-testing with `pytest <http://pytest.org>`_ when the module itself is executed as a script.
-The test functions that are run can be in the same module or they can be in a module in a separate test directory.
-Standalone testing modules can also set up so that pytest actually runs them when they are executed.
+The test functions that are run can be located in the same module as the code being tested or they can be located in a module in a separate test directory.
+Standalone testing modules can also be easily set up so that they are self-testing with pytest when they are executed.

 Several additional utility functions are provided to make it easier to set up and run unit tests.
-For example, there is a function to simplify making modifications to the Python search path so tests are discovered.
+For example, there is a function to simplify making modifications to the Python search path so that tests are discovered.
 One of the useful features of the package is that relative pathnames are always interpreted relative to the directory of the file in which they occur (i.e., not relative to the Python CWD which can vary depending on how the python interpreter is invoked).